Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/EXPECTED_TOKENS_GUIDE_CSHARP.md

 - **Deterministic Calculations**: Exact, predictable outputs with no slippage
 - **Integer Division**: All calculations use integer division, truncating remainders

+---Ad
+**GitKracken** https://gitkraken.cello.so/pk9L5rp5jln visual Git helps you see it all clearly!
 ---

 ## Core Mathematical Foundation